zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/load-data/load-data.md

   ![View the data in mv_custsales](images/select-mvsales.png)

 This completes the Data Load lab.
-We now have a full set of structured tables and views loaded into the Autonomous Database from the MovieStream Data Lake.
-We will be working with these tables and views in later labs.
+We now have a full set of structured tables loaded into the Autonomous Database from the MovieStream Data Lake, and a view that links many of the tables together for further analysis.
+We will be working with these tables, and the view, in later labs.

 ## Acknowledgements